 These are just a few examples.
 More broadly, drivers who lack experience risk making a wide range of mistakes that can put themselves and others at risk.

-If an unqualified truck driver causes you injuries in an accident or kills a loved one in an accident, a truck accident lawyer can help you learn about your right to recover compensation.
+If an unqualified truck driver causes you injuries in an accident or kills a loved one in an accident, a Nevada truck accident lawyer can help you learn about your right to recover compensation.

 Benson & Bingham Accident Injury Lawyers, LLC